svin24/svin24.github.io/content/blog/Status-update-October-2022.md

 The new userspace threading API is much improved over the hack job in the earlier design.
-It supports TLS and many typical threading operations, such as join and detatch.
+It supports TLS and many typical threading operations, such as join and detach.
 This API exists mainly for testing the kernel via Vulcan, and is not anticipated to see much use beyond this (though I will implement pthreads for the POSIX C environment at some point).
 For more details, see [this blog post][0].
 Alongside this and other userspace libraries, Vulcan has been fleshed